All property owners!

 Lake County Appeal is the largest and most successful property tax appeal firm in Lake County, Illinois!
-We win more tax appeals in Lake County than any other firm, according to the Lake County Board of Review!
+We win more tax appeals in Lake County than any other firm, according to the Lake County Assessor’s office!
 Lake County Appeal has lowered market values for our clients by over $500,000,000!

 The assessment review is the first step in the property tax appeal process.

 During an assessment review, our team of Realtors and real estate analysts determines the correct property value by using the LCA proprietary database and their years of experience in the marketplace.